ksithu555/taskmanagementsystemAPI-Laravel/README.md

 2.type `composer install` at your command line

+3.type `php artisan key:generate` at your command line

-3.type `php artisan migrate` at your command line
+4.type `php artisan migrate` at your command line

-4.type `php artisan serve` at your command line
+5.type `php artisan serve` at your command line

-# Sample API call
+# Call the register route from postman for your user name and password

 ```
 [GET] http://127.0.0.1:8000/api/register